ferdinand-beyer/init/doc/README.md

 (defn config (init.discovery/scan ['my-app]))
 ```

-You can do so at runtime or at compile time.
-In the latter case, your
+You can do so at runtime or at compile time:
-application will have very little overhead compare to hand-written code,
-and does not require libraries such as `clojure.tools.namespace`:

 ```clojure
 (defn config (init.discovery/static-scan ['my-app]))